amarnaths0005/Translitera/README.md

 - I have used some special characters to replace some string patterns via regexes, and therefore you will not be able to view special characters in the output.
 I suggest that you take the output from here into Notepad, and then add those special characters there, and save it for further use.
 Use this app only for converting normal words from English text to your language.

 - One more thing.
 This software is weak in handling two successive vowels.
 Simply because I have still not figured out how to distinguish an independent vowel from a dependent vowel extension (Kaagunita), when two vowels come one after the other.
 For this, I suggest you to include a space between two successive vowels, get the transliteration done here, take this output to Notepad, and then remove the space in Notepad.
 This is a suggested workaround.

+- There are certain words like `nirRuti` which do not get transliterated properly.
+If you find more such words, please send me those words, and I will think of a possible resolution.

 - In summary, this is not necessarily a perfect piece of code, and is subject to modifications in future.
 For all the sample text passages provided, I hope and feel that the output is acceptable.